Exploring Tokyo's cutting-edge technologies

 Yodobashi Akiba Electronic Department Store

 Known for stocking every imaginable electronic device, this Akihabara department store spans nine stories.
 Yodobashi Akiba sells everything from printer components to kitchen gadgets, the newest iPhone, and numerous types of electric devices.
-Make your way to the upper floor and whack some balls on their rooftop driving range.
+Make your way to the upper floor and whack some balls on its rooftop driving range.

 Miraikan - the Future Museum